Zoster (herpes zoster)

 - Schmader KE, Johnson GR, Saddier P, et al. Effect of a zoster vaccine on herpes zoster–related interference with functional status and health-related quality-of-life measures in older adults.
 Journal of the American Geriatrics Society 2010;58:1634-41.

 - Hales CM, Harpaz R, Ortega-Sanchez I, Bialek SR. Update on recommendations for use of herpes zoster vaccine.
-MMWR.
-Morbidity and Mortality Weekly Report 2014;63:729-31.
+Morbidity & Mortality Weekly Report 2014;63:729-31.

 Page history